gbouras13/plassembler/docs/flye_non_determinism.md

 All following data was conducted on a Intel® Core™ i7-10700K CPU @ 3.80GHz on a machine running Ubuntu 20.04.6 LTS.

-In the course of bechmarking Plassembler, I ran into some interesting problems regarding non-determinism.
+In the course of bechmarking `plassembler`, I ran into some interesting problems regarding non-determinism.

-It was flagged in manuscript review that Plassembler was non-deterministic, which I didn't actually know about.
+It was flagged in manuscript review that `plassembler` was non-deterministic, which I didn't actually know about.
 All my testing I'd done had been with the same amount of threads - so this will be something I take into future benchmarking analyses.

 Previously (perhaps naively), I had assumed assemblers ( [SPAdes](https://github.com/ablab/spades), [Flye](https://github.com/fenderglass/Flye) and [Unicycler](https://github.com/rrwick/Unicycler) (which uses SPAdes)) were deterministic.
 But after some digging, I quickly found out they were not.